The fortress was probably a Byzantine foundation, being

 castles of Giuliana to the north and Luna of Sciacca

-to the SW, as well as the Saracen fortress of Burgio to the NE.
+to the southwest, as well as the Saracen fortress of Burgio to the northeast.

 The rock top at Caltabellotta was once fortified with a wall, but only